cod3mas0n/Documents/posts/kubectl-debug-ephemeral-ctrs.md

 - Tasks
   - [Debugging with an ephemeral debug container][k8s-docs-debug-pod]
   - [Copy Files To/From a Running Kubernetes Pod: a Distroless Image Case][ix-task-copy-files-to-from-distroless-kubernetes-pod]
+  - [Run a Sidecar Container in the Namespace of Another Container][ix-task-docker-container-share-namespaces]

 [ix-posts-ephemeral-containers]: https://iximiuz.com/en/posts/kubernetes-ephemeral-containers/
 [ephemeral-ctr-tshoot]: https://www.vcluster.com/blog/using-kubernetes-ephemeral-containers-for-troubleshooting